Pacers vs. Bucks Player Props Betting Odds

 |REB

-- Bruce Brown's 12.7 points per game are 0.2 more than Thursday's prop total.
+- Bruce Brown's 12.6 points per game are 1.1 higher than Wednesday's prop total.

-- He grabs 4.4 rebounds per game, 0.1 less than his prop bet on Thursday.
+- He averages 0.2 more rebounds than his prop bet Wednesday of 4.5.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.